newrouge/newrouge.github.io/_posts/_2020-11-30-Aliexpress.md

 {: refdef}

-# Part 1: Building a hashtable
+# Part 1: Building a table of known captchas

 The first step was knowing if the captcha request required authentication.
 This is the original request proxied:
 {:refdef: style="text-align: center;"}